blomqvist/thesis/Report/report.md

 ##3.2 Implementation of prototype
-The system model gave way for the iterative implementation process of the prototype.
+Once we fixed the system model, we continued with an iterative implementation process of the prototype.
 The implementation started with very simple sub-prototypes mostly aimed towards testing our understanding of the CAN-bus.

 We were introduced to the MCU2B^[The hardware we used as the external option handler for the prototype] hardware which was perfect for the purpose of representing the external OCU.
 Together with the MCU2B we would have the standard ICH hardware to represent the original system.
 These hardware modules would link together using a CAN-bus harness.
 Additional hardware needed to establish the prototype included a 24 volt power supply and two CPC-USB^[EMS CPC-USB: Hardware for read/write to the CAN-bus (2)]; one for debugging of the CAN-bus and one for firmware download.